AltropInc/alt/doc/script/TypeTime.md

     func -= (int): date;                         // subtract the offset by the duration from this time point }
 ```
+The class `date` implements the comparable and incrementable interfaces.
+Therefore, date values can be compared and can be modified by the incremental operators `++` and `--`.

 Note that the value for timezone in the Windows platform works only when it is "GMT" or is null for the local timezone, and all other timezone values are ignored so that the local timezone will be assumed.

 You can constrcut a date value uing one of its constuctors or meta functions: